gromacs/gromacs/docs/user-guide/cutoff-schemes.rst

 When a GPU is used, nstlist is automatically increased by :ref:`gmx mdrun`, usually to 20 or more; rlist is increased along to stay below the target energy drift.
-Further information on [running :ref:`gmx mdrun` with GPUs] is available.
+Further information on running :ref:`gmx mdrun` with GPUs :ref:`is available<gmx-mdrun-on-gpu>`.

 Further information
 -------------------